The Community Guide Staff

 Cherie Rooks-Peck, PhD, RD, LD

 Cherie Rooks-Peck is an ORISE research fellow at the Guide to Community Preventive Services.
-Currently, she is contributing to the systematic review of the effectiveness of tobacco control interventions.
-Prior to joining the Community Guide, Dr. Rooks-Peck completed a bachelor of science in psychology from Georgia State University, and a master of science in foods and nutrition from the University of Georgia (UGA).
-She then went on to receive her doctorate in Kinesiology at UGA where she studied the benefits of exercise on improving cardiovascular health and stress reactivity in female smokers.
+Currently, she is contributing to the systematic review of the effectiveness of tobacco control interventions and obesity-related interventions.
+Prior to joining the Community Guide, Dr. Rooks-Peck completed a bachelor of science in psychology from Georgia State University, a master of science in foods and nutrition from the University of Georgia (UGA), and the requirements to become a registered dietitian.
+She then went on to receive her doctorate in Kinesiology at UGA where she studied the benefits of exercise on improving cardiovascular health in smokers.
 Most recently, she completed a postdoctoral fellowship in epidemiology at Emory University.
-During this time at Emory, she examined the mechanisms that explain the association between modifiable (i.e., smoking and physical activity) or psychosocial risk factors (i.e., early childhood stress) and cardiovascular disease.
-Her research interests include physical activity, cardiovascular disease, tobacco cessation, and nutrition.
+During this time at Emory, she examined the association between modifiable (i.e., smoking and physical activity) or psychosocial risk factors (i.e., early childhood stress) and cardiovascular disease.
+Her research interests include obesity, physical activity, nutrition, cardiovascular disease, and tobacco use.

 Kristin A. Tansil, MSW